Faster quantum chemistry simulations on a quantum computer with improved tensor factorization and active volume

 The cost function of Eq.~\eqref{BLISS_THC_Cost} evaluates the $\ell_2$-norm error of the truncated BLISS-THC Hamiltonian in Eq.~\eqref{BI_Hamiltonian} with respect to the exact Hamiltonian of Eq.~\eqref{electronic_hamiltonian}.
-While this is a suitable error metric for the optimization procedure, it does not provide a tight error bound with respect to the correlation energy.
-For the truncation, we therefore estimate the error $\epsilon_{\mathrm{trunc.}}$ using CCSD(T) calculations in PySCF~\cite{sun2020pyscf} based on the reconstructed 1-electron and 2-electron integrals.
-From the results, we choose the final BLISS-THC rank $M$, which satisfies the user-specified threshold $\epsilon_{\mathrm{trunc.}} \leq 0.3\,\mathrm{mE_h}$ from~\cite{Lee2020EvenMore}.
-To validate our approach, we further evaluate the truncation error $\epsilon_{\mathrm{trunc.}}$ using Block2~\cite{zhai2023block2} DMRG calculations, increasing our confidence in the chosen THC rank.
+While this is a suitable error metric for the optimization procedure, it does not provide a reliable proxy to the correlation energy error.
+We therefore estimate the truncation error $\epsilon_{\text{trunc.}}$ via CCSD(T) calculations based on the reconstructed 1-electron and 2-electron integrals using PySCF~\cite{sun2020pyscf}.
+From the tabulated results, we choose the final BLISS-THC rank $M$, satisfying the user-specified threshold $\epsilon_{\text{trunc.}} \leq 0.3$ mEh similar to~\cite{Lee2020EvenMore}.
+An expanded discussion of these salient points is provided in Appendix \ref{rounding}.

 We present the analysis of the THC rank with respect to CCSD(T) values for $\epsilon_{\mathrm{trunc.}}$ in Table~\ref{tab:sample-data}.
 Notably, we observe an increase of the 1-norm as a function of the THC rank while still maintaining a sub-milliHartree CCSD(T) correlation energy error for nearly all cases.
 These results establish that the lowest possible rank is $M = 160$, which meets the target error threshold of $0.3\,\mathrm{mE_h}$.